ANL-CESAR/SimpleMOC/README.txt

 simualations to be run on exascale class supercomputers.
 Arbitrary user-defined geometries are not supported.

-The reactor model used by this application is detailed as follows:

 ===============================================================================
 Input Variables
 ===============================================================================

-By default, the program will run with a conservatively small set of inputs so that at most ~900MB of memory is used on a node.
+By default, the program will run with a default set of inputs so that around 12 GB of memory is used on a node.

+A smaller problem, using only 900MB of memory, can be run using the "-s" command line option.
+This problem is quite small, but may be useful for error checking on smaller systems with limited memory capacities.

 Custom inputs can be defined via input file using the "-i" command line argument.